klis87/redux-requests/packages/redux-saga-requests-react/README.md

 ## Purpose

-This library is totally optional, but it reduces boilerplate of using `react-saga-requests` state from `requestsReducer` instances inside React component.
+This library is totally optional, but it reduces boilerplate of using `react-saga-requests` state from `networkReducer` or `requestsReducer` instances inside React components.
 It provides the following components:

-### `RequestContainer`
+### `Query`

-`RequestContainer` simplifies rendering server responses, spinners and server errors.
+`Query` simplifies rendering server responses, spinners and server errors.
 It has the following props:
-- `request` - a state from a `requestsReducer`
+- `query` - a state from a `requestsReducer`
-- `children` - a React node or render function receiving `request` object, render function has the advantage that it gets called only when `request.data` is present, so you don't need to do checks like `data && data.length > 0`
+- `children` - a React node or render function receiving `query` object, render function has the advantage that it gets called only when `query.data` is present, so you don't need to do checks like `data && data.length > 0`
-- `component` - alternative prop to `children`, you can pass your custom component here, which will receive `request` prop, plus any external props passed to `RequestContainer`
+- `component` - alternative prop to `children`, you can pass your custom component here, which will receive `query` prop, plus any external props passed to `Query`
-- `isDataEmpty: request => boolean`: function which defines when `data` is empty, by default data as empty array and falsy value like `null`, `undefined` is considered as empty
+- `isDataEmpty: query => boolean`: function which defines when `data` is empty, by default data as empty array and falsy value like `null`, `undefined` is considered as empty
 - `showLoaderDuringRefetch: boolean`: `true` by default, change it to `false` if you don't want to show spinner when data is updated - it will still show during initial fetch, but will not for subsequent requests
 - `noDataMessage`: `string` or any React node, like `<div>message</div>`, which will be rendered when `data` is empty